alexispalmer/olea/README.md

 - **COLD (Complex Offensive Language Dataset )** - The COLD data set is intended for researchers to diagnose and assess their automatic hate speech detection systems.
 The corpus highlights 4 different types of complex offensive language: slurs, reclaimed slurs, adjective nominalization, distancing, and also non-offensive texts.
 (Palmer et al., 2020)
 - **HateCheck** - HateCheck is a suite of functional tests for hate speech detection models that enable more targeted diagnostic insights.
 It specifies 29 model functionalities motivated by a review of previous research and a series of interviews with civil society stakeholders with test cases for each functionality.
 (Röttger et al., 2021)
-- **HateXplain** - Each post in this dataset is annotated from three different perspectives: the basic, commonly used 3-class classification (i.e., hate, offensive or normal), the target community (i.e., the community that has been the victim of hate speech/offensive speech in the post), and the rationales, i.e., the portions of the post on which their labelling decision (as hate, offensive or normal) is based.
-(Matthew et al., 2022)

 ## Local Installation
 ### Requirements